walkswiththebear/ConsecutiveSequences/README.md

 ## Usage

 ### Installation
-You can download <a href="http://walkswiththebear.github.io/ConsecutiveSequences/ConsecutiveSequences.min.js" target="_blank">ConsecutiveSequences.min.js from GitHub</a>.
+You can download [ConsecutiveSequences.min.js from GitHub](http://walkswiththebear.github.io/ConsecutiveSequences/ConsecutiveSequences.min.js).
 If you are using a browser, you can also hotlink to it:

     <script src="http://walkswiththebear.github.io/ConsecutiveSequences/ConsecutiveSequences.min.js"></script>